 Contribution rates are prescribed by the Ohio Revised Code.
-OPERS members contributed 9.5% and 9% of their gross pay while the Township contributed an amount equal to 13.85% and 13.70% in 2007 and 2006 of covered payroll, respectively.
+OPERS members contributed 9% and 9.5% and of their gross pay while the Township contributed an amount equal to 13.70% and 13.85% of covered payroll in 2006 and 2007, respectively.
 The Township paid all required contributions through 2007.